shalini0948/hacktoberfest24/README.md

 Welcome to **Hacktoberfest24**'s official open-source repository! 👋 We're thrilled to have you here.
 Whether you're an experienced developer or just starting your open-source journey, this repo is the perfect place to collaborate, innovate, and create something amazing together!

+Explore our projects and contributions on our [GitHub Pages site](https://sestopus.github.io/hacktoberfest24/)!

 Join us in contributing to projects, learning new skills, and making a difference in the tech community.
 Let's build something great! 💻🎉

 ## 🚀 Project Overview